-SEASON & LOCATIONS: The fishery will occur below Lookingglass Hatchery Pump House temporary weir down to the Highway Bridge just above the mouth of Lookingglass Creek (about two stream miles).
+SEASON & LOCATIONS: The fishery will occur from Lookingglass Hatchery Pump House weir down to the Highway Bridge just above the mouth of Lookingglass Creek (about two stream miles).
 There shall be no trespass/walking on/fishing from hatchery facilities such as fish ladder, fish weir, screw traps, etc. The Lookingglass Creek fishery will occur seven days per week and continue until the harvest target has been met or until further notice.
-There will a sign posted near the upper boundary of the fishery in Lookingglass Creek.